webgefrickel/webgefrickel.de/public/content/1-contact/contact.en.md

 1. Everything I do, every single line of code is open source.
 If it's mine, it's yours.
 2. I am an honest and upfront person and we can talk about everything, and that's what I expect from you, too.
-3. I don't do non-responsive websites anymore.
-It's 2016.
-4. A slow website is a bad website.
+3. A slow website is a bad website.
 Performance matters, and I care a lot about it.
+4. I don't do non-responsive websites anymore.
+It's 2017.
 5. Blind, dialog-free implementation of website layouts is boring.
 I like to question and to be critical.
 6. I am open for *almost* any project, but if you are looking for a developer for your local right-wing party or hategroup: get lost.
 7. I have high expectations regarding my own work.
 In return I expect fair and punctual payment.